apache/cordova-docs/www/docs/en/dev/plugin_ref/spec.md

 Attributes(type) <br/> <span class="sub-header">Only for platform:</span> | Description
 ---------------- | ------------
 src(string) | *Required* <br/> Location of the file relative to `plugin.xml`.
-If the src file can't be found, the CLI stops and reverses the installation, issues a notification about the problem, and exits with a non-zero code. target(string) | Path to where the file will be copied in your directory.
+If the src file can't be found, the CLI stops and reverses the installation, issues a notification about the problem, and exits with a non-zero code. target-dir(string) | A directory into which the files should be copied, relative to the root of the Cordova project.

 Example: